brandontrabucco/design-bench/README.md

     pass  # train a model here
  ```

-Certain optimization algorithms require a particular input format, and so tasks support normalization of both **task.x** and **task.y**, as well as conversion of **task.x** from discrete tokens to the logits of a categorical probability distribution---needed when optimizing **x** with gradients.
+Certain optimization algorithms require a particular input format, and so tasks support normalization of both **task.x** and **task.y**, as well as conversion of **task.x** from discrete tokens to the logits of a categorical probability distribution---needed when optimizing **x** with a gradient-based model-based optimization algorithm.

  ```python
 import design_bench